alexanderjamesking/envar/README.md

 (envar-int "ENVAR_TEST_INT" 42) ; returns 42 if ENVAR_TEST_INT not found
 ```

 There is also an "envar" function which enables you to provide your own parser.
-The envar function take a key and a parser function (which accepts a single argument and returns a value) - see [Providing your own parser](#providing-your-own-parser)
+The envar function take a key and a parser function (which accepts a single argument and returns a value), see [Providing your own parser](#providing-your-own-parser) for examples.

 ### REPL